Board of Directors

 Who We Are

 We are a group of concerned individuals who believe there is overwhelming evidence of a need for transformation in how police officers in Canada are educated and trained.
 We come from 5 provinces and 1 Territory.
-We have policing backgrounds, academic backgrounds, legal backgrounds and medical background.
+We have policing backgrounds, academic backgrounds, legal backgrounds, and medical background.

 Board of Directors of the Coalition for Canadian Police Reform

 Following 30 years of service with the Edmonton Police, David was appointed Chief of Police in Winnipeg, Canada.
-He served on the Advisory Board of the Law Commission of Canada and several other government and community Boards locally, provincially and nationally.
-As a life member of the Canadian Association of Chiefs of Police, he served on the Board of Directors, Law Amendments Committee, Human Resources Committee and Identification and Laboratory Services Committee.
+He served on the Advisory Board of the Law Commission of Canada and several other government and community Boards locally, provincially, and nationally.
+As a life member of the Canadian Association of Chiefs of Police, he served on the Board of Directors, Law Amendments Committee, Human Resources Committee, and Identification and Laboratory Services Committee.
 As Winnipeg Police Chief, he planned and directed the department’s reorganization, implementing a decentralized community policing model.

-As Operational Commander, David was also responsible for the response and recovery during the Edmonton Tornado (1987), the Winnipeg Red River Flood (1997) and assisted the RCMP with the recovery effort following the Okanagan Mountain Park wildfires in 2003.
+As Operational Commander, David was also responsible for the response and recovery during the Edmonton Tornado (1987), and the Winnipeg Red River Flood (1997) and assisted the RCMP with the recovery effort following the Okanagan Mountain Park wildfires in 2003.

 For the past 22 years, David has provided consulting services to several government departments.
-He was directly involved in the formation of the South East Europe Police Chiefs Association, the reorganization of the San Jose Police Department, Costa Rica and Co-founder of the Coalition for Canadian Police Reform (C-CPR)
+He was directly involved in the formation of the South East Europe Police Chiefs Association, the reorganization of the San Jose Police Department, Costa Rica, and Co-founder of the Coalition for Canadian Police Reform (C-CPR)

-Currently Mike has multiple governance roles:
+Currently, Mike has multiple governance roles:

 • Member of the Commissionaires, Great Lakes Division.
-A not for-profit organization that provides meaningful employment that meets the needs of veterans of the Canadian Armed Forces, the Royal Canadian Mounted Police, their families and others who wish to contribute to the security and well-being of Canadians.
+A not-for-profit organization that provides meaningful employment that meets the needs of veterans of the Canadian Armed Forces, the Royal Canadian Mounted Police, their families, and others who wish to contribute to the security and well-being of Canadians.

-• President of the Board of Directors of the Vitanova Shelter Corporation, and Past President of the Board of Directors of the Vitanova Foundation, a not-for-profit, community based mental health and substance use treatment facility.
+• President of the Board of Directors of the Vitanova Shelter Corporation, and Past President of the Board of Directors of the Vitanova Foundation, a not-for-profit, community-based mental health and substance use treatment facility.

 • Member of the Canadian Association of Chiefs of Police Use of Force Advisory Committee.